tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/音视频通话/集成 TUICalling (Web)_intl_en.md

-## Component Overview
+## Overview
-`TUICalling` is an open-source audio/video component.
-It can help you quickly integrate the **video call** feature into your desktop browser and is suitable for scenarios such as online medical consultation, online customer service, and remote insurance claim.
+`TUICalling` is an open-source UI component for audio/video communication.
+You can use it to quickly integrate **video call** capabilities into your desktop website.
+It’s ideal for applications such as online medical consultation, online customer service, and remote insurance claim settlement.

+>?
+All components of TUIKit use two basic PaaS services of Tencent Cloud, namely [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047/35448).
+When you activate TRTC, IM and the trial edition of the IM SDK (which supports only 100 DAUs) will be activated automatically.
+For the billing details of IM, see [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350).

 <table class="tablestyle">
 <tbody><tr>
 <td style="vertical-align: top;"><img src="https://qcloudimg.tencent-cloud.cn/raw/a2b6bdc19d17d4e105b1d04a53d67957.png"></td>